 An honours bachelor's degree, or equivalent, in film studies or a related discipline such as communication, art history, music, literature, Canadian studies, women's and gender studies or history.
 Typically, an average of B+ or higher is required for admission.

-•• The film program is challenging and engaging, with amazing professors who both provoke and inspire, making it a pleasure to study at Carleton.
+6 The film program is challenging and engaging, with amazing professors who both provoke and inspire, making it a pleasure to study at Carleton.
+99 carleton.ca/filmstudies

 - Kevin Chabot (MA/13)